-- The talks are given to a small group of people and all the proceeds, after the costs are deducted, are given to charity. - The notes are based on information found on public websites such as Wikipedia, Tate, National Gallery, Oxford Dictionary of National Biography, Khan Academy and the Art Story. - If a talk uses information from specific books, websites or articles these are referenced at the beginning of each talk and in the 'References' section of the relevant page.
-The talks that are based on an exhibition use the booklets and book associated with that exhibition. - Where possible images and information are taken from Wikipedia under an Attribution-Share Alike Creative Commons License. - If I have forgotten to reference your work then please let me know and I will add a reference or delete the information.
+- The talks are provided to the public free of charge and without restriction both as a YouTube channel and on my website.
+The channel includes limited advertising which generates less than \$500 a year which pays for the website and necessary software licenses. - From June 2023 parts of the presentation are generated by ChatGPT which I use as my assistant.
+To avoid 'hallucinations' (i.e. mistakes) I check results on public websites such as Wikipedia, Tate, National Gallery, Khan Academy and the Art Story. - If a talk uses information from specific books, websites or articles these are referenced either at the beginning of each talk or in the 'References' section of the relevant page.
+The talks that are based on an exhibition use the booklets and book associated with the exhibition. - Where possible images and information are taken from Wikipedia under an Attribution-Share Alike Creative Commons License. - If I have forgotten to reference any image, text or idea then please let me know and I will add a reference or delete it.